|In This Guide|

 This “best of” Crystal Cove hike takes you on a loop trail offering pristine coastal nature, ocean views, and well marked trails.
 You’ll take in the endangered native coastal sage scrub plant wilderness, which is how the area looked before it was developed, and then hike to heights where you’ll be able to see from the San Gabriel Mountains to Catalina.
 If this hike is too long for you, I offer a shorter version in the directions too.
 This hike is one of my favorites.

 The 6 hour, 10.5 mile Bridge to Nowhere hike in the San Gabriel Mountains is one those hikes that you have to do at least once in your life.
 As the name suggests, you hike along the San Gabriel River in the beautiful Sheep Mountain Wilderness for about 5 miles, and then, out of nowhere, there’s a huge, 120-foot high bridge!
 The hike is fun, especially on a hot summer day, because there are plenty of stream crossings and water holes to cool off in.
-It’s a classic Southern California hike that every local knows about, and is worth doing at least once.
+It’s a classic Southern California hike that every local knows about, so give it a try.

 Nestled in the community of Newport Beach, the Bluff and Bay Trail Loop in Upper Newport Bay Nature Preserve offers great views of Upper Newport Bay and world-class wildlife spotting.
 The Upper Newport Bay Nature Preserve is home to some 200 bird species, including some endangered species, making it a top bird watching destination in the USA.